Safe handling when securing loads on trucks

 - Eliminate the need for chains and webbing by using a truck that is custom-designed for loads.

 - Reduce the risk by using webbing straps as an alternative to chains.
 If chains are required, avoid using an over-centre lever load binder or an extension bar to increase chain tension.
-Consider using a turnbuckle or other non-rebounding tensioner.
+Consider using a turnbuckle non-rebounding tensioner.

 - Last updated